 Olivia is an experienced project manager and researcher who has coordinated some of Levin Sources’ largest projects, overseeing multi-national, multi-disciplinary teams for both public and private sector clients.
 Her mineral experience spans numerous key value chains, from precious materials to development minerals, across Africa.
 A skilled researcher, she has conducted gender-aware, rights-based desk-based and field research in numerous contexts.
 Her research has made important contributions to the minerals policy space, such as informing Ugandan development minerals mining policy.

 Olivia is an excellent communicator, able to engage with a variety of sector stakeholders, from government authorities to upstream and downstream supply chain actors, including artisanal miners, NGOs and other grassroots civil society organisations.
-With a particular passion for enabling the advancement of gender equality in the sector, Olivia is also Levin Sources’ Gender Champion and coordinated the company’s efforts to become signatories to the WRM-OECD Gender Statement in 2020.
+With a particular passion for enabling the advancement of gender equality in the sector, Olivia is also a gender specialist at Levin Sources and coordinated the company’s efforts to become signatories to the WRM-OECD Gender Statement in 2020.
 Olivia is a natural driver of change and learning within Levin Sources, including her current role in developing the skills needed for ‘virtual’ delivery of services in the midst of the global health crisis.